 - Involvement: If a parent wants to get child custody, they should remain involved in their children’s lives throughout the child custody process.
 By showing they are committed to being in their children’s lives in any capacity, a judge’s decision could be impacted.

-If you and the parent of your children have a difference of opinion on custody, it may benefit you to hire a child custody lawyer in Plano, TX.
+If you and the parent of your children have a difference of opinion on custody, it may benefit you to hire a child custody lawyer.
 By having a qualified professional on your side, they will work on your behalf to defend your rights while keeping your children’s best interests as their top priority.